alexanderkozlenko/cotopaxi/.github/README.md

 ## About

 A toolset for deploying data to Azure Cosmos DB as part of a cloud-native application, designed for straightforward integration with CI/CD pipelines.
-The package format is based on Microsoft Common Data Model and ECMA-376 Open Packaging Conventions.
+The package format is based on Microsoft Common Data Model and ECMA-376 (Open Packaging Conventions).

 ## Key Features